Alokkumarcse/Alokkumarcse/README.md

-# Welcome!
-Happy to see you here 🤝
+### Hello and Welcome 👋, I'm Alok Kumar

-👋 Hi, My name is **Alok kumar**, I'm a **Frontend Web Developer** from **India!**
+ ### I'm a Full-Stack JavaScript Developer
- - 🚀 I’m currently looking for a Job with a role of MERN Stack Web Developer.
+ - 📚 I'm constantly learning new skills and striving for progress
- - 💻 I’m currently working with MongoDB, ExpressJS, ReactJS, NodeJS.
+ - 💻 I’m currently working with MongoDB, ExpressJS, ReactJS, NodeJS
- - 🌱 I’m currently learning MERN Stack & building Projects in public.
+ - 🌱 I’m currently learning MERN Stack & building Projects in public
- - 👯 I’m looking to collaborate with people with Amazing Ideas.
+ - 👯 I’m looking to collaborate with people with Amazing Ideas
- - ⚡ Meanwhile, I love connecting & socializing with new people.
+ - ⚡ Meanwhile, I've fond of read books, Play Badminton and Wandering

 ## 📞 connect with me